 These inherited syndromes are rare.
 They include:

 - multiple endocrine neoplasia type 2 (MEN 2)

 - familial paraganglioma syndromes

 Phaeochromocytomas diagnosed in children and young adults are more likely to be linked to an inherited gene change.

 Speak to your GP if you have a family history of phaeochromocytoma or one of the family cancer syndromes.
 They can refer you to a family cancer clinic for assessment.

 You are likely to have genetic testing if you are diagnosed with phaeochromocytoma.
 If you do have a hereditary gene change, doctors may test members of your family for the same gene mutation.

 People at an increased risk of developing phaeochromocytoma might have screening tests to pick up tumours at an early stage.

 Symptoms of phaeochromocytoma

-The inner part of the adrenal gland makes hormones that are important for the flight and fight reaction.
+The inner part of the adrenal gland makes hormones that are important for the body's 'fight or flight' reaction.
 This kicks in when we are threatened or put under sudden stress.
 These hormones are adrenaline (epinephrine) and noradrenaline (norepinephrine).